 - Yehova & Shekinah, Shiva & Shakti (personifications as deities)

 As cosmological & ideological aspects this primary pair:

 - Form the foundation of this dualistic 3rd dimension

-- Serve a purpose as dynamic forces that work together to create
+- Serve a purpose as dynamic forces that work together in co-creation

 As the Taoist Yin-Yang symbol illustrates, both of these primary aspects work together to create and form a whole.
 This represents what happens “behind the scenes” of life where an unseen synergy of polar aspects come together in different capacities and contributions to form results that become manifest in material reality.
 This process is mysterious and unquantifiable by material standards and has long been perceived by abstract thinkers, mystics and spiritual adepts who can access and conceptualize the spiritual (non-corporeal) realm.